dvnagesh/Docker-Bday-Meetup/README.md

 	https://docs.docker.com/compose/install/ <br>
 	Install git cli <br>
 	https://git-scm.com/book/en/v2/Getting-Started-Installing-Git <br>
 4. Once Docker toolbox is installed click on "Docker Quickstart Terminal", accept all the pop-up prompts until you get docker image and "$" prompt.
+For Linux users, login to system as root user. <br>
-5. Run the below commands on Docker terminal window to make sure the installation is fine and to download few components which are mandatory for successful training completion. <br>
+5. Run the below commands on Docker terminal window to make sure the installation is fine and to download few components which are mandatory for successful training completion.
+Linux users can run these as root user. <br>
    $ docker pull hello-world <br>
    $ docker pull busybox <br>
    $ docker pull seqvence/static-site <br>